A Solvable Model of Quantum Darwinism-Encoding Transitions

 It has one bit of entanglement entropy for any bipartition.
 In comparison, an encoding state has a volume law entropy.
 Hence, in both QD and mixed phases, QD realizations will dominate $I^{(2)}$, which fails to distinguish them.
 In the encoding phase, a QD realization occurs with an exponentially small (in $t$) probability, yet its $\Tr[\rho_F^2]$ and $\Tr[\rho_{FR}^2]$ can be exponentially large compared to the typical encoding states.
 Hence, rare QD states in the encoding phase can dominate the annealed mutual information.

-\textbf{Relating to MIPT} The model studied so far departs from the standard paradigm of open quantum systems, where the ``world'' is split into a ``system'' and its ``environment''~\cite{breuer-book}.
-Hence, the QD-encoding transitions differ fundamentally from phase transitions in open quantum systems, including the MIPTs.
+\textbf{Relating to MIPT} The QD-encoding transitions (QDETs) differ from the measurement induced ones (MIPTs) in two ways.
+First, MIPTs result from the competition between a scrambling system and its environment (the measurement apparatus). { Meanwhile, QDETs take place within a \textit{structured} environment~\cite{Ryan-onion}.
+In the QD phase, the environment behaves as a macroscopic apparatus that ``measures'' the reference spin in some direction (the direction is $Z$ with probability $\pi_{\mathbf{z}}$, and so on), and broadcast the outcome.
+As we tune the apparatus into the encoding phase, it becomes dysfunctional and fails to broadcast any information on the reference system.}

-To relate our approach to MIPTs, we consider a variant of our model that complies with the standard paradigm.
+Second, QDETs are about the information available in small environment fractions, while MIPTs are observable only with full access to the environment. {To support this claim, we consider a variant of our model that mimics the MIPT setup}.
 We take the above model at $p=1$ (in the encoding phase), and let every qubit in the tree be subject to an eavesdropping event with probability $r$.
 The eavesdropping consists again as a branching~\eqref{eq:CNOT}, of which one output bit is then emitted to the ``environment'', see Fig.~\ref{fig:fig1}-(c).
 After $t$ generations, we have a system with $N = 2^t$ bits and an environment $E$ of average size $|E| = (2N-1)r$.

 Then we ask: can we retrieve information on $R$ from a fraction $F$ of the \textit{environment}, with $|F| / |E| = f$?
 Moreover, we only allow access to $Z$ operators on $F$ (allowing access to all operators results in an entirely different phase diagram~\cite{inprep}).
 Then, the order parameter \eqref{eq:pi} obeys a modified recursion relation~\cite{supp}.
 In particular, ${\pi}_{\mathbf{a}} = 0$, and the probability of retrieving one classical bit equals $1 - \pi_{\mathbf{n}}$.
 We find that, when $f = 1$, there is a transition: